Integrase Inhibitors

 When HIV enters a cell it carries with it three viral enzymes essential to it's replication.

-1. Reverse transcriptase which synthesizes a double helix HIV DNA chain from the single strand viral RNA template.
+1. Reverse transcriptase synthesizes a double helix HIV DNA chain from the single strand viral RNA template.

-2. Integrase which has four known functions:
+2. Integrase has four known functions:

 1. It prepares the viral DNA for integration into the host DNA.